akinwilson/kmlflow/README.md

 python examples/example2.py
 ```

 ## To do 23 Dec 2024
-- [] Remove hardcoded persistent volume host filepath and allow for dynamic substitution
+1) Remove hardcoded persistent volume host filepath and allow for dynamic substitution.
-- [] Add custom training dockerfile to use with experiments to repo
+2) Add custom training dockerfile to use with experiments to repo.
-- [] add own container example to the repository
+3) allow for training via the GPU.